Welcome to Owl Posting!

 What is this?

-This is a blog called Owl Posting, which covers the intersection of biology and machine learning, colloquially known as bio-ML, and sometimes other things.
+This is a blog called Owl Posting, which covers the intersection of science (mostly the life-sciences, but sometimes the physical ones too) and machine learning.
 It started in April 2024, and an article is released around every 1-2 weeks.
+The total word-count of this blog is, circa April 2026, is around 250,000~ words.

 Who are you?